 - have a cumulative GPA of 2.5 on a 4.0 scale calculated over all college coursework (cumulative GPA as calculated by the Department of Nursing)

-- have completed the majority of lower-division coursework requirements, with no more than six non-nursing courses remaining to be completed prior to admission (NOTE: For the Fall Semester 2014 program - with no more than TWO non-nursingcourses remaining to be completed prior to admission)
+- have completed the majority of lower-division coursework requirements, with no more than TWO non-nursing courses remaining to be completed prior to admission for Fall Semester 2014

 No test scores (ACT or SAT) are required for admission to this RN-BSN program.